mindkomm/timmy/docs/functions.md

 #### Usage in Twig

-You won’t use this function as a filter like the ones above.
+For Twig, you won’t use the function as a filter like in the examples above, but as a function.

 ```twig
 <img{{ get_timber_image_responsive_acf('image', 'custom-4-crop') }}>